 Are you about to embark on a journey to visit Auckland, New Zealand and need a comprehensive guide to help you plan your trip?
 Then this guide is just what you’re looking for!

 Auckland is New Zealand’s largest and arguably most popular city.
 Its wide range of exciting activities offers tourists great bang for their money.
-Auckland is strategically located between two harbours and takes pride in being the world’s third most livable city.
+Auckland is strategically located between two harbors and takes pride in being the world’s third most livable city.
 The beaches present an awesome spectacle, the hiking trails attract the adventurous souls, and the holiday islands offer an earthly-heaven.
 There are also plenty of opportunities to sample local Maori cuisine as well.
 Enjoy long walks in the cool air and wine tasting evenings at the local estates.
-Located north of the North Island, Auckland has a lot to offer.

 If you’re in another town in New Zealand, it’s possible to get to Auckland by train too.
 Between Wellington and Britomart Transport Centre (Central Auckland), the 681km track facilitates the famous Overlander Train.
 The train ride between Wellington and Auckland is approximately 12 hours long.
 For those who would love to see the regional landscape, the train is the best option because it passes through mountains, farmland, and coastline.
 It’s probably one of the best ways to get to Auckland which allows you to sight-see as well.